 For the purposes of this discussion, the endpoint that is in direct communication with the CMTS is referred to as the client, and the other endpoint of the session is referred to as the far endpoint.
-We make no assumptions about what types of devices these might be (gateways, PCs, embedded clients).
-We assume that the client uses RSVP to communicate QoS requests to the CMTS, and we make no assumptions about the capabilities of the far endpoint.
+No assumptions are made about what types of devices these might be (gateways, PCs, embedded clients).
+It is assumed that the client uses RSVP to communicate QoS requests to the CMTS, and no assumptions are made about the capabilities of the far endpoint.
 The data flow from client to CMTS is referred to as upstream, and the flow from CMTS to client is referred to as downstream.